 Test coverage is our way of determining whether or not we have adequately tested our code.
-Part of the work that has gone into the Android Plugin for Gradle has been to make obtaining test coverage reports fairly easy, so ideally it is something that you can incorporate into your regular testing regimen.
+Part of the work that has gone into the Android Gradle Plugin has been to make obtaining test coverage reports fairly easy, so ideally it is something that you can incorporate into your regular testing regimen.

 In this chapter, we will explore the concept of test coverage in general, along with how to generate coverage reports for your Android instrumentation tests.

 Understanding this chapter requires that you have read the chapter on instrumentation testing with JUnit.

 We use tests to determine if our code works.
 More generally, we use tests as a way of quantifying the quality of our code.
 Code that fails the tests is of lower quality than is code that does not fail the tests.